evenmn/VMaChine/README.md

 sudo apt-get install libopenmpi-dev sudo apt-get install openmpi-bin
 ```
-MPI is also availiable on other platforms.
+MPI is also avaliable on other platforms.

 ### Eigen
 Eigen is a C++ template library for linear algebra operations.
 See